dsp-uga/Team-lovelace-p3/README.md

 Download and install Anaconda from (https://www.anaconda.com/distribution/#download-section).

-### Running Environment

-•	Once Anaconda is installed, open anaconda prompt using windows command Line.\
-•	Run ```conda env create -f environment.yml``` will install all packages required for all programs in this repository.

 ## Keras

 Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 You can install keras using pip on command line ```sudo pip install keras```.